AutomationPanda/tau-intro-selenium-py/README.md

 Thankfully, the search input element on the result page uses the same locator as the one on the search page.
 The locator for the search phrase results is a bit trickier, though.
-It should find any links or link descriptions that contain the search phrase.
+It must find all result elements that contain the search phrase in their display texts.
-That means its query needs to embed the search phrase!
+This locator will return a list of elements, not just one.
-Thus, it is written as a static method that takes in the phrase.
+I is written as a static method so that it can take in the phrase dynamically.
 The XPath will return all elements under the "links" div that contain the text of the phrase.
+The method returns a tuple so that it can be used like other locators.

 We should always try to use the simplest locator that uniquely finds the target elements.
 IDs, names, and class names are the easiest,